rs-kellogg/klc_fundamental/_sources/run_jobs.md

 ```
 ### FastX
 - FastX will continue to run your jobs even after your close your browser window and reboot your computer.
-- Your connections will remain active until you explicitly Terminate the FastX session.
+- Your connections will remain active until you **explicitly terminate** the FastX session.
 - Please take care to terminate sessions after your work is complete.